 - To Reheat.
 Place leftovers on a microwave-safe plate and reheat gently in the microwave until warmed through.
 Alternatively, you can reheat it gently on the stovetop.
 The noodles will absorb some of the broth as the mixture sits in the refrigerator, so add additional liquid (more broth or even water) to thin it back out as needed.

 - To Freeze.
-Store cooked and cooled beef and noodles in an airtight freezer-safe container in the freezer for up to 2 months.
+Beef and noodles can be frozen.
+Store cooked and cooled beef and noodles in an airtight, freezer-safe container in the freezer for up to 2 months.
 Let thaw overnight in the refrigerator before reheating.

-Does fall make you feel nostalgic too?
-Are there any childhood dishes you especially crave this time of year, the way I crave beef and noodles?
+Are there any childhood dishes you especially crave the way I crave this creamy beef and noodles?
 I’d love to hear about them in the comments section below!

 - 2 teaspoons ground black pepper